Razzokk/wireless-redstone/README.md

 color of the frequency display on a receiver/transmitter in the Configs.
 The same goes for highlighting with the Frequency Sniffer!

+Transmitter and receiver blocks behave in a lazy-loaded manner with respect to redstone updates in unloaded chunks.
+This means that unloaded chunks will not be actively loaded to make the redstone update, but as soon as the receiver is loaded, its redstone state will be updated to match that of its corresponding transmitter.

+Currently wireless redstone is dimensional but this might change in the future.

 ## Content

 ### Redstone Transmitter